franciscoyira/portfolio/content/home/contact.md

 weight: 80

 title: Contact Me
-subtitle: Let's talk!
-I DO check this contact form and I'm open to work on new projects.
+subtitle: Let's connect!
+I actively monitor this form and welcome new project opportunities.

 content:
   # Automatically link email and phone or display as text?